Ontario International Airport

-Ontario International Airport is an international airport 2 mi east of downtown Ontario, in San Bernardino County, California, United States, about 38 mi east of downtown Los Angeles and 18 mi west of downtown San Bernardino.
+Ontario International Airport is an international airport 2 mi (3.2 km) east of downtown Ontario, in San Bernardino County, California, United States, about 38 mi (61 km) east of downtown Los Angeles and 18 mi (29 km) west of downtown San Bernardino.
 It is owned and operated under a joint-powers agreement with the city of Ontario and San Bernardino County.

 The airport covers 1741 acre and has two parallel runways.
 It is the West Coast air and truck hub for UPS Airlines and is a major distribution point for FedEx Express.
-As of September 2018, ONT has more than 64 daily departures and arrivals.
-Since Ontario's longest runway (runway 8L/26R) is longer than three of the four runways at Los Angeles International Airport (LAX), it is an alternate landing site for large aircraft destined for LAX.
+As of June 2026, ONT has around 90 daily departures and arrivals.
+Since Ontario's longer runway (runway 8L/26R) is longer than three of the four runways at Los Angeles International Airport (LAX), it is an alternate landing site for large aircraft destined for LAX.
+It is the eighth-busiest airport in the United States by cargo carried, as of 2024.